Rafael-6fx/Jeager/README.md

  **The holy WHY beind the project**

 I noticed tons of users like myself are struggling to.. align various models existing armature with something workable.
-The choices seem to be narrowed down to hardcode manual labour or "pay to win".
+The choices seem to be narrowed down to hardcode manual labour or "pay to win" with narrow usabillity.
 I think there's always room to improve on therefore I am making my work public - this way I get to work on the code with someone more advanced and improve implementation/compatibillity since the way I look at code tend to naturally be very design-centric and I acknowledge my limitations.

->[!IMPORTANT]
-> I am not sure if this project will gravitate into estabilished Blender workflows
-> or end up being more of a standalone abstraction layer - your thoughts welcome
 <br>
 <br>